aryputh/cpts-122-final/README.md

 5. Coffin x1

 ### Why Polymorphism Couldn't Happen
-Since this project is super simple, it's hard to justofy a way to implement polymorphism,<br>
+Since this project is super simple, it's hard to justify a way to implement polymorphism,<br>
 especially since all the functions have the same function.
 The printing of messages to the screen has parameters,<br>
 but isn't overloaded.
 Our game instead heavily uses inheritance.
 SInce th behavior of classes don't need to change or<br>
 be overidden, there is no use for polymorphism, and forcing it would do more harm than good.